 Pure neem oil concentrate is more effective for long-term pest control, and is the most popular option for organic gardeners.
 This concentrate works through the active ingredient Azadirachtin; the compound that interrupts insects’ reproductive cycle.
 Always read the label of your concentrate thoroughly before applying it, and never apply it directly to your plant!
 You almost ALWAYS need to dilute neem concentrate with water and add a bit of soap before using it.
 Read more about how to mix neem oil to learn why.

-how to make a neem oil spray for plants (neem oil to water ratio)
+How to make a neem oil spray for plants (neem oil to water ratio)

 Save a few dollars and make your own neem oil spray—it’s easy!